deathwaiting/jasper-reports-api/README.md

 The simplest way is to use the app as a docker image:
 - The reports directory on the host machine must be mapped to `/var/reports` in the container.
 - The reports directory is also added as a classpath, so, fonts jar files, and other report resources can be placed there as well.
-- Spring boot configuration env variables can be used to configure security, database connections and other features.
+- Spring boot env variables can be used to configure security, database connections and other features.
 - Reports are cached in-memory by default.
 For more info check the caching section below.

 #### Examples